The Devil Wears Prada 2: Development

-In 2013, Lauren Weisberger wrote and published Revenge Wears Prada: The Devil Returns, a sequel to her 2003 novel The Devil Wears Prada which was adapted into a film in 2006.
-It did not seem likely that a sequel to that film would be made, as starring cast members Meryl Streep and Anne Hathaway were not eager to do so.
-Streep reportedly said that she was not interested in a sequel, and while Hathaway said she would be interested in working with the same people, it would have to be "something totally different".
+In 2013, Lauren Weisberger wrote and published Revenge Wears Prada: The Devil Returns, a sequel to her 2003 novel The Devil Wears Prada, which had been adapted into the 2006 film.
+However, it did not seem likely that an adaptation of that novel, or any sequel, would be made, as starring cast members Meryl Streep and Anne Hathaway were not eager to do such a film.
+Streep reportedly said she was not interested, while Hathaway stated she would like to work with the same people on "something totally different".